 On Azumanga Daioh, Sakaki spends a good portion of the show having trouble making friends because others see her as intimidating, and constantly being bitten by cats whenever she tries to pet them.
 Eventually, the others (mainly Chiyo) see the real her, and not only does she befriend a wild cat, but it eventually defends her from the cat which traditionally menaced her.

-The man in the back of the Ark in Natsu No Arashi spends the entire series asking for salt, and never getting it.
+The man in the back of the Ark in Natsu no Arashi! spends the entire series asking for salt, and never getting it.
 In the final episode of the second season, Arashi casually places a shaker of salt on his table.
 While she didn't know it, that was probably the greatest moment of his life.

 Krillin the lesser Butt Monkey does actually get a bone in Z. The man dies three times (four if you count GT), and gets his head handed to on a regular basis.
 He's vastly outclassed by the Saiyans and to a lesser extent, Piccolo, and is routinely made fun of for his Owned Count.
 Despite this, he managed to come through and save the day on several occasions— he oneshotted most of the saibamen, he came extremely close to killing Nappa and Vegeta, he played a critical role in foiling the bad guys' plans on Namek until Goku arrived, he sliced off part of Frieza's tail, saving Gohan's life in the process, and he gets to marry Android #18 in the end.

-In "Borrowing on Bad Faith", after saving May's Aipom, Jessie asks to use it in a contest.
+In "Borrowing on Bad Faith", after saving Ash's Aipom, Jessie asks to use it in a contest.
 Not only does she get permission, she ends up WINNING the whole thing.
 They're so unused to winning that when they "steal" the prize, James laughs that they're too stunned to chase after them, not realizing they won the prize (a large amount of fruit) fair and square and gave them no reason to try and get it back.